Discover the Beat of the Night with Azzir: Your Ultimate Nightlife Companion! - www.lokmattimes.com

 Discover the Beat of the Night with Azzir: Your Ultimate Nightlife Companion!

-PNN Mumbai (Maharashtra) [India], August 4: Say goodbye to aimlessly wandering the city streets, desperately searching for the ideal ...
+Mumbai (Maharashtra) [India], August 5: Say goodbye to aimlessly wandering the city streets, desperately searching for the ideal spot ...

 The creators, Atit Agarwal, Rahul Kothari, DJ Shiva and Binny Dhadwal, stumbled upon the idea one fateful night, driven by their longing to witness the mesmerising beauty of live Sufi music.
 As there was no reliable platform available to find such captivating events, they were determined to solve this dilemma, and launched Azzir – a revolutionary platform that unites music enthusiasts, artists, and venues in their quest to discover the perfect musical experience that fulfils their desires.